yarisvt/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/open-policy-agent.md

 | security.additional_permissions        | string map | Add custom user/user_group permissions.
 You can use them in your rules, and they will be displayed on UI | `{"key": "human name"}` |

-With Opa turned on, the majority of the security rules will be dynamically evaluated based on these rules.
+With the OPA turned on, the majority of the security rules will be dynamically evaluated based on these rules.

-Additionally, users can modify OPA rules, and define their own, through the [OPA API](/docs/tyk-dashboard-api/org/permissions/), or, On-premises users can access and modify the OPA rules from the file system, in [`schemas/dashboard.rego`](/docs/tyk-dashboard/opa-rules).
+Additionally, users can modify OPA rules, and define their own, through the [OPA API](/docs/tyk-dashboard-api/org/permissions/).
+For Self-Managed installations you can access and modify the OPA rules from your Tyk installation directory from [schemas/dashboard.rego](/docs/tyk-dashboard/opa-rules).
-Moreover, using these rules you can also modify request content 🚀 Suggestion is to use those modifications in dev environments also do not forget to create a backup of the rego rules (ideally to store it in git)
+Moreover, using these rules you can also modify request content.
+Our recommendation is to use those modifications in a development environment and remember to create a backup of the rego rules.

 ### Language intro
 The Open Policy Agent (OPA, pronounced “oh-pa”) is an open source, general-purpose policy engine that unifies policy enforcement across the stack.
 OPA provides a high-level declarative language (Rego) that lets you specify policy as code and simple APIs to offload policy decision-making from your software. (source: https://www.openpolicyagent.org/docs/latest/)